 Close to the international airport in Richmond, the Marpole neighbourhood is a bustle of activity.
 Being the main gateway to the airport results in higher traffic, but aside from the busy street, it is a great Vancouver neighbourhood to consider.
 Marpole has a number of residential areas that are family-oriented.
 The availability of nightlife is less than that of busier neighbourhoods, but instead, the area has more substantial yards and homes.

 9. Lynn Valley North Vancouver Neighbourhood

 Being one of the northern Vancouver neighbourhoods, Lynn Valley is a popular area for those looking to be away from the busyness.
 According to the District of North Vancouver, the central hub of the neighbourhood is gaining momentum and will be undergoing some large transformations.
 Be sure to check out this neighbourhood soon, as its popularity will only increase!

 10. University of British Columbia Neighbourhood

-The University of British Columbia (UBC) has become one of the popular Vancouver neighborhoods to live in.
+The University of British Columbia (UBC) has become one of the popular Vancouver neighbourhoods to live in.
 The school itself is an attractive feature to draw students and teachers to the area.
 Over the years, the area has become an increasingly popular place to call home.
-Located on the west of Vancouver, there has been an increase of residential buildings, services, and other shops built.
+Located in the west of Vancouver, there has been an increase in residential buildings, services, and other shops built.